 The following highlights should not be viewed as a recommendation, nor is this a notification of an impending change in asset allocation.
 For more information, please contact your advisor with any questions.

-- Equity markets took a step back, as investors voted their concern around the ability of the administration to (actually) pass policy changes.
-The DJIA finished the week at 20596.72, down -1.52% on the week.
-The S&P 500 closed at 2343.98, down -1.44% on the week.
-The NASDAQ finished down -1.22% on the week.
-U.S. 10-year Treasury ended the week yielding 2.39%.
-In the energy markets, crude oil settled at $47.97.
-Year-to-date the S&P 500 is up +4.7%.
-The MSCI EAFE, which measures equity market performance of developed markets outside the US and Canada, was down -0.8% on the week.
+- A strong move up for markets after digesting a diverse set of news from corporate earnings to central bank decisions and US tax reform plans.
+The DJIA finished the week at 20940.51, up +1.91% on the week.
+The S&P 500 closed at 2384.20, up +1.51% on the week.
+The NASDAQ finished up +2.32% on the week.
+U.S. 10-year Treasury ended the week yielding 2.28%.
+In the energy markets, crude oil settled at $49.33.
+Year-to-date the S&P 500 is up +6.49%.

 Disclosures: The information contained in this report does not purport to be a complete description of the securities, markets, or developments referred to in this material.
 This material is being provided for information purposes only and is not a complete description, nor is it a recommendation.
 The information has been obtained from sources considered to be reliable, but we do not guarantee that the foregoing material is accurate or complete.
 Any information is not a complete summary or statement of all available data necessary for making an investment decision and does not constitute a recommendation.
 Any opinions are those of McGee Wealth Management and not necessarily those of Raymond James.
 Expressions of opinion are as of this date and are subject to change without notice.
 There is no guarantee that these statements, opinions or forecasts provided herein will prove to be correct.
 This information is not intended as a solicitation or an offer to buy or sell any security referred to herein.
 Investing involves risk and you may incur a profit or loss regardless of strategy selected.
 The S&P 500 is an unmanaged index of 500 widely held stocks that is generally considered representative of the U.S. stock market.
 The Dow Jones Industrial Average (DJIA), commonly known as "The Dow" is an index representing 30 stock of companies maintained and reviewed by the editors of the Wall Street Journal.
 The NASDAQ composite is an unmanaged index of securities traded on the NASDAQ system.
 Keep in mind that individuals cannot invest directly in any index, and index performance does not include transaction costs or other fees, which will affect actual investment performance.
 Individual investor's results will vary.
 Past performance does not guarantee future results.
 There is an inverse relationship between interest rate movements and fixed income prices.
 Generally, when interest rates rise, fixed income prices fall and when interest rates fall, income prices generally rise.
 Diversification does not ensure a profit or guarantee against a loss.